-Plant Five For Life connects children and families with nature.
-Our core work aims to honor life, shift cultural focus and inspire a sense of obligation to plant in all generations.
-In collaboration with area birthing centers, hospitals, and pre- and post-natal care centers, five trees are gifted to every newborn, marking the start of new life and contributing to their life support system.
+In collaboration with our local communities and area birthing centers, hospitals, and pre- and post-natal care centers, newly born children are given the gift of trees, both marking the start of new life and contributing to their life support system.

-The trees are matched within the first year after birth to sites in or near each child's neighborhood and planted with the families or planted by our network of community partners.
+The trees are matched within the first year after birth to sites within their local communities and planted with the families or planted by our network of community partners.
 The program creates opportunities for families to engage with the trees growth and their community as their child grows.
-JOIN US!

 The newborn planting locations within our network are synchronized with stated community development goals and broader city and county watershed, restoration and reforestation objectives and chosen for their proximity and ability to provide support for other family and social services.
 Sites are prioritized by their ability to be protected in perpetuity.